FelisPhasma/Felis-Stack-Compiler/Readme.md

 `postcss` and `autoprefixer` are used to auto-prefix the CSS.
 `crass` is used to minify the css.

-`babel-core` is used to compile ec6 and minify .
+`babel-core` is used to compile ec6 and minify.

 `html-minifier` is used to minify the html.